ajitgoel/Notes/InterviewQuestions/Git/Git-Notes.md

 … checks to see if any .go file that is about to be commited needs to be passed through the standard Go source code formatting tool *gofmt*.
 By exiting with a non-zero status, the script effectively prevents the commit from being applied to the repository.

-==One of your teammates accidentally deleted a branch, and has already pushed the changes to the central git repo.
+**One of your teammates accidentally deleted a branch, and has already pushed the changes to the central git repo.
 There are no other git repos, and none of your other teammates had a local copy.
-How would you recover this branch?==
+How would you recover this branch?**

 Check out the latest commit to this branch in the reflog, and then check it out as a new branch.